-Mosquitoes are one of Summer's biggest buzz-kills and shooing them from your picnic, outdoor concert, or trip to the park can be next to impossible.
+Mosquitoes are one of Summer's biggest buzzkills!
+We all love to spend time outside, but escaping biting bugs during your picnic, outdoor concert, or trip to the park is impossible.
 When the bugs are biting our instinct is to grab the closest bottle of bug repellent and douse ourselves in a layer of protection.
-And for good reason, not only are bug bites itchy and unsightly, mosquitoes can also carry diseases, like the West Nile and Zika viruses.
-But blindly choosing your repellent can be hazardous to your health.
-According to the Environmental Protection Agency (EPA) around 140 products from 39 different companies on the market today contain DEET.
+And for good reason: not only are bug bites itchy and unsightly, mosquitoes can also carry diseases like the West Nile and Zika viruses.
+Blindly choosing your repellent, however, can be just as hazardous to your health as the bug bites.
+That’s because over 500(!) bug repellent products registered with the EPA contain DEET as the active ingredient.

 But what is DEET?

 N,N-Diethyl meta-toluamide, better known as DEET, is a chemical pesticide that was developed by the US Army in 1946 to protect soldiers from disease-carrying insects in jungle combat situations.
-It was introduced for civilian use in 1957 and it is still used today as a common ingredient used to repel mosquitoes, ticks, and other biting pests.
+It was introduced for civilian use in 1957 and it is still used today as a common ingredient to repel mosquitoes, ticks, and other biting pests.
 Every year 1/3 of Americans use insecticides containing DEET, despite the label warnings that exposure can cause headaches, shortness of breath, rashes, eye irritation, memory loss, fatigue, muscle and joint pain, and tremors.
-The EPA recommends avoiding prolonged exposure of DEET and washing it off skin and washing clothes as soon as returning indoors, but we believe in avoiding it all together.
-The Medical Sciences Bulletin reports “up to 56% of DEET applied topically penetrates intact human skin and 17% is absorbed into the bloodstream.”
+The EPA recommends avoiding prolonged exposure of DEET and washing it off skin and washing clothes as soon as returning indoors, but at Sally B’s we believe in avoiding it all together.
+Research shows that up to 56% of DEET applied topically penetrates intact human skin and 17% is absorbed into the bloodstream.

 But DEET isn't the only ingredient to avoid when picking a bug repellent.
-Bug repellents have the same ingredient concerns as our other personal care products.
-They can include toxic alcohols, artificial fragrance, parabens, and more.
+Bug repellents have the same ingredient concerns as other personal care products, including toxic alcohols, artificial fragrance, parabens, and more.
 It is important that you look beyond marketing labels on the front of your spray and read ingredient labels on the back.

 How can I protect myself without chemicals?